-This project consists of construction of additional liquefaction and dispensing, including on-shore piping, in support of marine bunkering and optimizing the existing investment in the Tilbury Phase 1A Expansion Project.
-As explained under "Directions to the BCUC" above, the project has received an OIC from the BC Provincial government that allows for investment of up to \$400 million of capital costs before development costs and construction carrying costs.
-During 2024, FEI will continue to evaluate the investment opportunity and proceed with necessary pre-Front-End Engineering Design ("FEED") and FEED studies.
+This project consists of construction of additional liquefaction and dispensing, including on-shore piping, in support of marine bunkering and optimizing the existing investment in the Tilbury Phase 1A Expansion Project, which was completed in 2018.
+As explained under "Directions to the BCUC", the project has received an OIC from the BC Provincial government that allows for investment of up to \$400 million of capital costs before development costs and construction carrying costs.
+During 2025, FEI will continue to evaluate the investment opportunity and proceed with necessary pre-Front-End Engineering Design ("FEED") and FEED studies.